deadlocker8/SportTracker/README.md

 __NOTE__: In your user settings, you can choose whether tiles that are visited by your already planned tours should be displayed (in grey) in the overlay.

 ### Tile Hunting heatmap
 In addition to the normal tile hunting map a heatmap is available.
-Each tile will be colored according to the number of workouts that visited each tile.
-You can click on the map to get the exact number of visits per tile.
+Each tile is colored according to the number of workouts visiting it, and you can click on a tile to get the exact number of visits.

 Tile hunting heatmap:
 ![](screenshots/tile_hunting_heatmap.jpg)

 ### Charts
-Tracked data is visualized in charts, e.g.:
+Tracked data is visualized in charts, for example:
 - Distance per month
 - Average speed
 - Duration per workout
-- etc.
+- and more

 Example charts:
 ![](screenshots/chart_calendar.png)